-We enjoyed two stints in this wonderful country, the first was for about three months after we picked up our motorhome ‘Betsy’ near Turin, Italy in June 2017.
+We enjoyed three stints in this wonderful country, the first was for about three months after we picked up our motorhome ‘Betsy’ near Turin, Italy in June 2017.
 We travelled south to the Italian Riviera, then north again to take a leisurely tour around Laggio Maggiore (Lake Maggiore), one of the largest of the Italian lakes, which extends into Switzerland.

 We returned to Italy in March 2018 on a ferry from Greece and turned south to the fascinating island of Sicily, where we travelled anticlockwise experiencing some wonderful sights and food.
 Sicily prior to the high season, was wonderfully easy to free camp around however finding fresh water was occasionally challenging.
 After Sicily, we headed to the East coast of Italy where the highlight was visiting the sovereign state of San Marino.